 Robots are everywhere these days.
 There are robotic arms swiveling around in cages that weld and paint car bodies at a dizzying clip.
-Collaborative bots zip around modern warehouses alongside human workers, helping them speed up picking, packing and shipping.
-And a growing number of people welcome robotic vacuum cleaners into their homes.
+Collaborative bots zip around modern warehouses alongside human workers, helping them speed up picking, packing, and even shipping to customers.
+And let's not forget the growing number of people welcome robotic vacuum cleaners into their homes.

-But when we look into the realm of accounting and technology, it's clear that cutting-edge finance and accounting departments are making room for the equally, tireless army of invisible, software-based bots to help boost performance and streamline their business' Accounts Payable process.
+However, physical robots aren't the only ones helping out.
+When we look into the realm of accounting and technology, it's clear that cutting-edge finance and accounting departments are also making room for the tireless army of invisible, software-based bots to help them boost performance and streamline their business' Accounts Payable process.

-Robotic process automation (RPA) in finance and in accounts payable functions has a lot of potential to unlock significant cost and time savings, increase a company's overall efficiency, and give employees and their managers valuable and actionable insights that affect the bottom line, and impact their industry more than anyone could have guessed.
+In fact, robotic process automation in finance and in accounts payable functions has a lot of potential to unlock significant cost and time savings, increase a company's overall efficiency, and give employees and their managers valuable and actionable insights that affect the bottom line.
+It has the ability to impact industries more than anyone could have guessed.

-An example of this is companies delegating simple and increasingly complex tasks to small programs that go to work independently and intelligently.
-Using RPA in this way is now such a growing trend that it has engendered its own research outfit, the Institute for Robotic Process Automation and Artificial Intelligence (IRPA AI).
+For example, one case is with companies delegating simple and increasingly complex tasks to small programs that go to work independently and intelligently.
+Using RPA in this way is now such a growing trend that it has engendered its own research outfit, the Institute for Robotic Process Automation and Artificial Intelligence (IRPAAI).

 Defining Robotic Process Automation (RPA) in Finance

-That's particularly true for the accounts payable process.
-Automation has, of course, been the name of the game for a while now, with optical character recognition (OCR) augmenting or replacing manual entry.
-But the implementation of RPA goes further than scanning invoices or purchasing orders and turning them into a file because those robots have the capability to get multi-step tasks done without human intervention.
+This is something that is particularly true for the accounts payable process.
+Automation has, of course, been the name of the game for a while now, with Optical Character Recognition (OCR) augmenting or replacing manual entry.
+But the implementation of RPA goes further than scanning invoices or purchasing orders and turning them into a file because these invisible bots have the capability to get multi-step tasks done without human intervention.

 RPA for Accounts Payable Teams: From Invoices to Inquiries

-The RPA powered workflow on Yooz's invoice and payment process automation platform is able to ingest invoices, add data to a database and manipulate it, exchange information with other applications such as an ERP or CRM system, and even trigger complex actions such as flagging suspicious items for human review, respond to a query or initiate an initial chat with a supplier up to the point where a human expert should step in.
+RPA accounting powered workflows on Yooz's invoice and payment process automation platform is able to ingest invoices, add data to a database and manipulate it, exchange information with other applications such as an ERP or CRM system, and even trigger complex actions such as flagging suspicious items for human review, responding to a query or initiating a chat with a supplier up to the point where a human expert should step in.

 What's more, RPA in finance is no longer the domain of large banks or other companies with big IT budgets.
-Since Yooz is completely cloud-based, we give every small and medium-sized business equal and affordable access to use our powerful RPA tools.
+Since Yooz is a completely cloud-based platform, we give every small and medium-sized business equal and affordable access to use our powerful RPA tools.
 Even better, Yooz is constantly finding new ways to continue improving the system by incorporating the latest in machine-learning and artificial intelligence.
-That way, an AP team can easily and quickly automate its entire purchase-to-pay workflow with our invoice and payment process automation software.
+This allows an AP team to utilize purchase to pay automation for its entire workflow easily and quickly - and keep it automated with the latest technology - by using our invoice and payment process automation software.

 - Automatically process invoices regardless of the file type or how it's formatted allowing more flexibility in the way banking and transactions are handled.

-- Reads, understands and indexes each word in a document for later searches and retrieval.
+- Read, understand, and index each word in a document for later searches and retrieval.